nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    * Prerequisites : List all archived modules using the `viewarchive` command.
 Multiple modules in the list.

+#### Finding a module

+1. Finding a module while all modules are being shown.

+   1. Prerequisites: List out all modules using the `listmodule` command.
+Multiple modules in the list.

+   1. Test case: `findmodule CS2030` <br>
+      Expected: Any module with their name containing the word `CS2030` will be displayed in the contact list panel.

+   1. Test case: `findmodule CS2030 CS2040` <br>
+     Expected: Any module with their name containing the word `CS2030`  or `CS2040` will be displayed in the contact list panel.

+   1. Test case: `findmodule` <br>
+      Expected: No module is found.

+#### Clearing modules

+1. Clearing module list while all modules are being shown.

+   1. Prerequisites: List out all modules using the `listmodule` command.
+Multiple modules in the list.

+   1. Test case: `clearmodule` <br>
+      Expected: All modules cleared, module list should be empty.

+2. Clearing module list while some modules are being shown.

+   1. Prerequisites: List out some modules using the `findmodule` command.
+A few modules in the list.

+   1. Test case: `clearmodule` <br>
+      Expected: All modules cleared, module list should be empty.

 #### Calculate CAP

  1. Calculate CAP